 Vice President Fuat Oktoy said at least 5,894 people have died from the earthquake in Turkey, with another 34,810 injured.

 The death toll in government-held areas of Syria has climbed to 812, with some 1,400 injured, according to the Health Ministry.
 At least 1,020 people have died in the rebel-held northwest, according to the White Helmets, with more than 2,300 injured.

 The region sits on top of major fault lines and is frequently shaken by earthquakes.
 Some 18,000 were killed in similarly powerful earthquakes that hit northwest Turkey in 1999.

-Alsayed reported from Azmarin, Syria, while Fraser reported from Ankara, Turkey.
-Associated Press writers Zeynep Bilginsoy in Istanbul, Bassem Mroue and Kareem Chehayeb in Beirut, and Kim Tong-hyung in Seoul, South Korea, contributed to this report.
+Alsayed reported from Azmarin, Syria.
+Fraser reported from Ankara, Turkey.
+Associated Press writers David Rising in Bangkok, Zeynep Bilginsoy and Robert Badendieck in Istanbul, Bassem Mroue and Kareem Chehayeb in Beirut, Kim Tong-hyung in Seoul, South Korea, and Riazat Butt in Islamabad, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.